Special Libraries Cataloguing

 J. McRee (Mac) Elrod, Richard Violette, Gary Parlee, Mark & Matt Elrod

-Michael Gorman and Mac have prepared AACR2 rule interpretations (MRIs), which allow the use of AACR2 to prepare Resource Description and Access (RDA) compatible records, with some AACR2 provisions retained.
+Michael Gorman and Mac prepared AACR2 rule interpretations (MRIs), which allow the use of AACR2 to prepare Resource Description and Access (RDA) compatible records, with some AACR2 provisions retained.

-Mac has prepared cataloguing "cheat sheets" to assist in training.
+Mac prepared cataloguing "cheat sheets" to assist in training.
 Cheat sheets exist for monographs, serials, sound recordings, video recordings, electronic resources, and _authority records.
 There are also directions for mapping the elements of the MARC record to an OPAC and its indexes, and a list of form subdivisions to assist in retrospective changing them to $v from $x.

-Gary handled our nonbook materials, and operated our Nanaimo branch.
+Gary Parlee handled our nonbook materials, and operated our Nanaimo branch.
 He also catalogued directly on such databases as that of the World Health Organization in Geneva, Switzerland.

 SLC has approximately 10 cataloguers working at a distance, submitting their records to SLC for quality control.
 Increasingly, distance cataloguers prepare and enhance electronic resource records for publishers and aggregators.